Budget Travel Guide to Kenya

 Emergency numbers to keep handy are 999 for police and 112 for medical emergencies.
 Always use registered taxis or rideshare apps to avoid scams.

-City-specific details highlight Mombasa's Old Town, where caution is advised due to pickpocketing, and Nairobi's Westlands, which is generally safe but requires ness.
+City-specific details highlight Mombasa's Old Town, where caution is advised due to pickpocketing, and Nairobi's Westlands and Karen areas are generally safe but require basic awareness β don't display expensive electronics, use Uber/Bolt over street taxis, stay aware at ATMs.

 Realistic Daily Budget Breakdown for Kenya